Sue9104/web-manual/getting-started.md

 The first step is slightly different with first release, and others are same.

-1. master assign job to translators.
+1. owner assign job to translators.

-  - **guest suggestion**: master accept negative feedback, and re-assigned this item to translator;
+  - **guest suggestion**: master accept the suggestion, and re-assigned item to translator;

 ![](/assets/project_management.feedback.png)